 EcoZoom Versa: This rocket-type stove burns wood, charcoal, and biomass.
 It is easy to use and fast.
 It will cook a pot of rice, as an example, start to finish in less than 20 minutes.
 I actually own two.

-Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced at about $8 with free shipping.
-Not only that, it is ranked as the #1 best seller at Amazon in both the camping and hunting knives categories.
+Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced with free shipping.
+Not only that, it is ranked as the #1 best seller in both the camping and hunting knives categories.
 The reviews raved about this knife so I bought one, used it, and can recommend it.
 See The Inexpensive Tac-Force Speedster Outdoor Knife.